Start selling art online without feeling gross

 I had someone leave this comment on a video I posted, and it brings up this exact concern.

-In the response I explain that when you show the details of your artwork in photos and videos, you’re not likely to get returns.
-Their fear of getting returns is basically a fear of people not thinking their artwork is valuable.
-Their fear of being pushy or “pushing people to buy” is a fear of being judged or perceived as annoying.
-There’s also some resistance around new forms of marketing, aka social media.
+Their fear of getting returns is basically a fear of people not thinking their artwork is valuable (and then rejecting it).
+Their fear of being pushy or “pushing people to buy” is a fear of being judged or perceived as annoying (and socially being rejected for that).
+There’s also some resistance around new forms of marketing (because doing new things means you’re exiting “the pack” and may get ostracized for that).

 Besides, people love being sold to.